 Contribute to society through involvement in professional and/or service activities.

-Electrical/Electronic Engineering program graduates should have the ability to
+Electrical/Electronic engineering graduates should have the ability to

 Identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.